 Facing each other across a large desk would be a good arrangement for two people who spend most of their time interacting with each other.
 It can also be a nice arrangement if the two people just particularly enjoy each other’s company and are not easily distracted.
 This would also work better for two people who are not on the telephone much.
 It would be very uncomfortable for two people on phone conversations at the same time.

-Finally, when you admire each other’s company but still like to work independently, you might want to work next to each other.
+When you admire each other’s company but still like to work independently, you might want to work next to each other.

 Station an extra long table against a wall or a window.
 This is great if the two of you have a lot of brainstorming sessions.
 Unlike when you are face to face with your partner, this enables you to think independently without staring at the other person.

-The challenge with this layout is organization.
+The challenge with this layout is the organization.
 Always keep your side of the table clean.
 Remember that your work areas have no divisions and your clutter can crawl to the other person’s space.

 Establishing a shared storage storage